jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 Conduct <https://github.com/jupyter/governance/blob/master/conduct/code_of_conduct.md>`__.

 We maintain the **two most recently released major versions of JupyterLab**, JupyterLab v2 and JupyterLab v3.
-When JupyterLab v4 is released, v2 will leave support.
+After JupyterLab v4 is released, we will no longer maintain v2.
 All JupyterLab v2 users are strongly advised to upgrade as soon as possible.

 All source code is written in